WPI-300x-Lab-Staff/multi_turtlebot3_test/README.md

 This repository is a simple test in an attempt to recreate a previously observed issue regarding robots loosing connections.
 It will start all the robots in their namespaces, and when triggered, will execute a recriprocating front and backward motion.

+> This readme does not include the process to set `ROS_MASTER_URI` and `ROS_HOSTNAME`.
+Please make sure you have them set to the host machine that you will be using.
+You can use the `.bashrc` file in this repo to help you with that.

 ## Changes needed on the turtlebots
 ***Make sure you are ssh'd in the robots.
 Following commands are to be executed on the robots***